EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/Documentation.md

 ### Fixtures

 To show more information in the GUI besides just channel names, you can use the Fixture API.
 Fixtures are very simple.
-The kaithem.lights.fixure constructor takes two parameters. name, which must be a unique string, and channels, which must be a list of tuples.
+The kaithem.chandler.fixure constructor takes two parameters. name, which must be a unique string, and channels, which must be a list of tuples.
 The first tuple represents whatever channel is at the start address.